tarun050697/StudentApi/README.md

 # StudentApi
-Created a student api in which performed crud operations and connected it to the momgodb database
+Created a student api in which performed crud operations and connected it to the momgodb database. made the UI in vue js  and connected it to the backend student api